deeedob/thesis/content/10_introduction.md

 Investing time in learning and potentially mastering a skill naturally leads to the desire to apply it across various use-cases.
-Opting for a library that has *withstood the test of time* enhances stability, yet professionals often seek continuity, preferring not to re-acquaint themselves with a topic merely because the API^[Application Programming Interface] of the chosen toolkit doesn't support the targeted platform.
+Opting for a library that has *withstood the test of time* enhances stability, yet professionals often seek continuity, preferring not to re-acquaint themselves with a subject solely due to the limitations of their chosen toolkit for the next project.

 Therefore, Qt, a cross-platform framework for crafting GUIs, comes to mind when considering the development of an audio plugin UI^[User Interface] intended